CosmoStat/shapepipe/docs/wiki/tutorial/pipeline_tutorial.md

 * The PSF information at the objects' location
 * The vignets of the weight image at the objects' location

-The first two have already been obtained, thus we only need to extract the weights.
-These are needed to weigh the object images for corresponding comparison to the weighted single-exposure PSFs for the spread model classification.
+The first two outputs have already been obtained (see [Extract sources on stacks](#extract-sources-on-stacks) and []Interpolate multi-epoch PSF(#interpolate-multi-epoch-psf)), thus we only need to extract the weights.
+These are needed to weigh the object images for the comparison to the weighted single-exposure PSFs in the spread model classification.

-On success, FITS tables with vignets containing the weight for each object.
+On success, FITS tables with vignets containing the weight for each object are created.

 ### Compute spread model